 DIY Learn-to-Swim Kit

-Order 3 or more items in this bundle and receive a 10% discount.
-To remove an item from the kit, change the quantity to zero.
+To remove an item from the kit, change its quantity to zero.

 How to Succeed

 The book gives you every single step of learning to swim.
 As you follow the instructions and become more confident, expand the tether to float further away.

 Good floats are demonstrated by the student photos above.
 The diagonal float is normal for someone with lean legs.
 A horizontal float is just as good.
 You will outgrow the float bar and tether.
 We recommend that you pass it on to someone who needs it.
 149 million adults in the U.S. do not believe they float in deep water.